Sorry. You need to upgrade your browser

 KS4

 At GCSE, students study the OCR History B Specification.
-This course allows for students to expand on knowledge gained throughout their KS3 studies while developing analytical and writing skills needed for further study and occupations.
+This course allows students to expand on knowledge gained throughout their KS3 studies while developing analytical and writing skills needed for further study and occupations.
 OCR History B has a diverse and meaningful curriculum, allowing for a rich understanding of the world.
 A unique feature of this specification is the History Around Us unit which gives students the opportunity to study a historical site in detail.

 Students study 5 topics, across 3 components (see table below).
 Students have 3 exam papers at the end of their GCSE course in line with the components.